This test is used to find out how well your lungs are working.

 The results of other tests

 The results of this test may be used to find out how severe your lung condition is.
-This can help your healthcare provider choose the best treatment for you.
+It can help your healthcare provider choose the best treatment for you.